Nominate staff members for a "We Are!" shoutout in Penn State Today. Find the form and more information about nominations and eligibility here.

 Information about the Staff Recognition Awards

-The University Staff Advisory Council has closed nominations for the 2020-2021 Staff Awards in the areas of morale, leadership and excellence.
+The University Staff Advisory Council has opened nominations for the 2021-2022 Staff Awards in the areas of morale, leadership, and excellence.
 These nominations, as outlined below, are evaluated on the candidate’s ability to encompass and embody the Penn State Values set forth by the President’s Office.
+The deadline to submit nominations is March 1, 2022.

 - All full-time staff are eligible.